c-blake/bu/doc/tim.md

 extensions to reserve L3, and on & on. (`tim` hopes that simpler ideas can prevent all that effort most of the time without corrupting benchmark design.)

-`tim` wraps all these ideas up into a simple command-line invocation where you just pass some valid command (probably not outputting anything to terminals).
-It even prints out a nice error message when times are too unstable.
+`tim` wraps these ideas up into a simple library & command-line wrapper.
+You just pass some expression/command to be timed (probably not outputting anything to terminals).
+It prints out an informative error when times are too unstable.

 Usage
 =====
 ```
   tim [optional-params] [cmds: string...]

-Run shell commands (maybe w/escape/quoting) 2R times.
-Finds mean,"err" of
+Run shell cmds (maybe w/escape|quoting) 2n times.
+Finds mean,"err" of the
-the best runs twice and, if stable at sigma-level, merge results (reporting
+best twice and, if stable at level dist, merge results for a final time & error
-mean,"err" of the best of all runs).
+estimate.

+  -n=, --n=     int    10  number of outer trials; 1/2 total
   -b=, --best=  int    3   number of best times to average
-  -r=, --runs=  int    10  number of outer trials
-  -s=, --sigma= float  7.0 max distance to declare stability
+  -d=, --dist=  float  7.5 max distance to decide stable samples
   -w=, --write= string ""  also write times to this file
 ```